 Additional information on victims' rights is available through the Office of the Attorney General's Victims' Services Unit.

 Sexual Assault Victims' Rights

-California Penal Code §679.04 grants sexual assault victims the right to have an advocate and other support person of their choice with her/him during investigative interviews conducted by law enforcement, members of the office of the district attorney, and by the defense attorneys and investigators or others acting for the defense.
-In addition, the law contains the Sexual Assault Victims' DNA Bill of Rights, California Penal Code §680.
+California Penal Code §679.04 grants sexual assault victims the right to have an advocate and other support person of their choice with them during investigative interviews conducted by law enforcement, district attorney's offices, and defense attorneys or others acting for the defense.

 Domestic Violence Victims' Rights

 California Penal Code §679.05 grants victims of domestic violence or abuse the right to have a domestic violence advocate and a support person of the victim's choosing present at any interview by law enforcement authorities, prosecutors, or defense attorneys.

 Victims of federal crimes also have legally entitled rights.
 Visit the Office of the Attorney General's Resources - If You are a Victim of a Federal Crime for information.

 Release of Convicted Perpetrators